padok-team/dojo-kubernetes-security/README.md

 </details>

 ## Second attack scenario
-### Step 4 : Second exploit on the node : Access to a protected s3 bucket
+### Step 4 : Second exploit on the node : Retrieve aws credentials

+The goal of this step is to retrieve the aws credentials associated to the IAM role of the node.

 <details>
   <summary>Hint 1</summary>